Four Weeks to Fitness

 To help you out even more, consider making these changes in your work environment.

 Don't start your day with empty calories.
 When you have your morning coffee, use the no-calorie sweeteners and fat-free milk.
 You'll still get the caffeine jolt without the additional fat and sugar.

 If you have a snack bowl, make sure it's more than 10 feet away from you.
 Brian Wansink, Ph.D., of the University of Illinois, Champaign-Urbana found that people who had snack bowls placed 10 feet away from them ate 30% less than when that same bowl was within arms reach.

 Move your trash can away from your desk, so you'll have to get up and walk to it every time you throw something away.
 When you take your lunch break, walk to someplace nice like a park and eat it there.
 It'll give you a chance to wind down, get some exercise and some fresh air all at the same time.

 At the end of the day, go to bed and get some sleep.
 You should try and get at least 7 hours, but 8 is better.
 The less sleep you get, the more hormone ghrelin your body produces.
 Ghrelin is an appetite stimulant.
 Researchers at the University of Chicago discovered that sleep-starved people (who produced more ghrelin) ate more salty, starchy and sweet foods than their well-rested counterparts.

 Getting in shape is the result of being consistent most of the time.
-If you're careful about your calories and exercise 95% of the time, the other 5% gives you some slack to occasionally take a day off from working out or order a desert with friends.
-You don't have to live perfectly to be healthy, you just have to be more careful in your decisions.
+If you're careful about your calories and exercise 95% of the time, the other 5% gives you some slack to occasionally take a day off from working out or order a dessert with friends.
+You don't have to live perfectly to be healthy; you just have to be more careful in your decisions.